img. Students in classroom, 1978 – Αμερικανική Γεωργική Σχολή Θεσσαλονίκης / American Agricultural School of Thessaloniki, CC BY-NC via Europeana.

 - Τransport & travel: During this campaign, users will add digital data and photos on the various types of transport and travel of the 1950s.

-This workshop will analyse and reflect on the user’s experience with engaging with Europeana via the Kaleidoscope tools and environment, but the larger aim is to run the campaigns for two months and gather ca. 5.000 annotations for each of them, to be made available for enrichment of Europeana records.
-In addition, participants to the workshop will be asked to create nice galleries and collections using Europeana materials, in sight of possibly including in the Fifties Fridays series.
+This workshop analyses and reflects on the user’s experience with engaging with Europeana via the Kaleidoscope tools and environment, but the larger aim is to run the campaigns for two months and gather ca. 5.000 annotations for each of them, to be made available for enrichment of Europeana records.
+In addition, participants to the workshop were asked to create nice galleries and collections using Europeana materials, in sight of possibly including in the Fifties Fridays series.

 Download the programme of the event (PDF, 256 Kb)